 Fortunately, a friend noticed Julian had not re-emerged from the water after about a minute, and he and another friend pulled Julian to safety.
 “I just kept saying, ‘I can’t feel anything,’” Julian says.
 “I was in utter shock.”

-After an ambulance transported Julian to Northwestern Medicine Delnor Hospital in Geneva, Illinois, he was transferred by medical helicopter to Northwestern Medicine Spine Center at Northwestern Memorial Hospital in Chicago.
+After an ambulance transported Julian to Northwestern Medicine Delnor Hospital in Geneva, Illinois, he was transferred by medical helicopter to Northwestern Memorial Hospital in Chicago.
 A CT scan revealed compression in the spine from the C5 to T2 vertebrae, with a break in the C6 vertebra.